bquast/bquast.github.io/_posts/2015-11-24-rnn-from-scratch-in-R.md

 E.g. `5` becomes: `0 0 0 0 0 1 0 1`.
 We then sum the binary formatted `a` and `b`, bit by bit (i.e. column by column).

-If we are summing to bits which are both of value `1`, then the result will be `0`, with a `1` carried over to the next column (i.e. the column *on to the left*).
+If we are summing to bits which are both of value: `1`, then the result will be `0`, with a `1` carried over to the next column (i.e. the column *on to the left*).

 It is this step of **carrying the `1`**, that requires a memory state.
-This is the recurrent component of the *recurrent* neural network, which is what sets it apart from a tradition feed-forward neural network, such as the one we built in the post [Coding a Neural Network from Scratch in R](/coding-neural-network-from-scratch-in-R).
+This is the recurrent component of the *recurrent* neural network, which is what sets it apart from a traditional feed-forward neural network, such as the one we built in the post [Coding a Neural Network from Scratch in R](/coding-neural-network-from-scratch-in-R).

-We beginning by setting the seed the the psuedo-random number generator, so that all 'random' values generated can be replicated by you on your own machine.
+We begin by setting the seed of the psuedo-random number generator, so that all 'random' values generated can be replicated by you on your own machine.

 ```
 # Set the seed to obtain identical random values